 It’s true, where the Spirit of the Lord is, there is freedom (

 Remember, we are dead to sin now.
-If you say you love Jesus but you’re constantly having sex with people you are not married to, or maybe you treat people poorly, or maybe you need alcohol to cope with your life — or you’re ruled by any un-remorseful sin for that matter.
-I’ll put it to you very bluntly, there’s a chance you may not have a saving faith, which means you’re not under grace to begin with.
+If you say you love Jesus but you’re constantly having sex with people you are not married to, you treat people poorly all the time, or perhaps you get drunk all the time to cope with your life; any unrepentant sin that is driving your life, could be a serious sign of a false conversion.
+There’s a chance you may not have a saving faith, which means you’re not under grace to begin with.
 Please take a moment to think about that.

 The freedom that we have in the Lord, is freedom from the chains of sin (